 - Standard: this gear is supplied with 'traditional' spindles and rollers, with a large roller wheel for smoother operation.

 - Anti-drop: this type of gear is supplied with 'anti-drop' type rollers, which will stop the door from falling should the cables break.

 What is a ‘canopy gear'?

-- Cable lock pack: our cable lock pack provides a 3-point locking system for your door, with outside T-handle and internal lever handle to allow the door to be opened from inside the garage.
+- Cable lock pack: our cable lock pack provides a 3-point locking system for your door, with an outside T-handle and internal lever handle to allow the door to be opened from inside the garage.

-- Multi-purpose oil: Keeping the door mechanism well-oiled is highly recommended to prolong the life of the moving parts on the door mechanism and to protect from rust.
+- Multi-purpose oil: Keeping the door mechanism well-oiled is highly recommended to prolong the life of the moving parts on the door mechanism and to protect it from rust.
 Our light oil is ideal for use with garage door mechanisms, so as not to clog the gear up with grease and dust.

 The springs may be under tension at certain points during this operation.
 Please follow instructions carefully to avoid injury.
 This installation must only be performed by a mature adult.

 DO NOT REMOVE THE CROOK PIN UNTIL STEP 7 OF INSTALLATION!

 Wear protective gloves and eye protection.
 Two persons may be required for this operation.

 Brick work opening should be framed with good quality timber with minimum size of 70mm x 70mm.
 Frame must be square and plumb in both planes.